 Capability is “sparse”, they warned.
 “The continued pressure to find savings and the short-term disaggregated approach to funding work is likely to lead, sooner rather than later, to a fractured and unsustainable capability base.”

-The MoD should seek imaginative methods to better engage with the emergent civil new build programme on nuclear matters Report to the Ministry of Defence
+The MoD should seek imaginative methods to better engage with the emergent civil new build programme on nuclear matters

 They criticised the programme for a “culture of optimism” that assumed success.
 Research groups were “introspective and closed”, and the programme was viewed as “somewhat incestuous”.